Ted Williams: Personal life

 On May 4, 1944, Williams married Doris Soule, the daughter of his hunting guide.
-Their daughter, Barbara Joyce ("Bobbi Jo"), was born on January 28, 1948, while Williams was fishing in Florida.
+Their daughter, Barbara Joyce ("Bobby-Jo"), was born on January 28, 1948, while Williams was fishing in Florida.
 They divorced in 1954.
 Williams married the socialite model Lee Howard on September 10, 1961, and they were divorced in 1967.

 Williams married Dolores Wettach, a former Miss Vermont and Vogue model, in 1968.
 Their son John-Henry was born on August 27, 1968, followed by daughter Claudia, on October 8, 1971.
 They were divorced in 1972.

 Williams lived with Louise Kaufman for twenty years until her death in 1993.
-In his book, Cramer called her the love of Williams's life.
-After his death, her sons filed suit to recover her furniture from Williams's condominium as well as a half-interest in the condominium they claimed he gave her.
+In his book, Cramer called her the love of Williams' life.
+After his death, her sons filed suit to recover her furniture from Williams' condominium as well as a half-interest in the condominium they claimed he gave her.

 Williams had a strong respect for General Douglas MacArthur, referring to him as his "idol".
-For Williams's 40th birthday, MacArthur sent him an oil painting of himself with the inscription "To Ted Williams—not only America's greatest baseball player, but a great American who served his country.
+For Williams' 40th birthday, MacArthur sent him an oil painting of himself with the inscription "To Ted Williams—not only America's greatest baseball player, but a great American who served his country.
 Your friend, Douglas MacArthur.
 General U.S. Army."

-Politically, Williams was a Republican, and was described by one biographer as, "to the right of Attila the Hun" except when it came to Civil Rights.
-Another writer similarly noted that while in the 1960s he had a liberal attitude on civil rights, he was pretty far right on other cultural issues of the time, calling him “ultraconservative in the tradition of Barry Goldwater and John Wayne”.
+Politically, Williams was a Republican, and was described by one biographer as, "to the right of Attila the Hun" except when it came to civil rights.
+Another writer similarly noted that while in the 1960s he had a liberal attitude on civil rights, he was pretty far right on other cultural issues of the time, calling him "ultraconservative in the tradition of Barry Goldwater and John Wayne”.